 Taylor put a finger on his lips.
 “Shh.
 Things have changed, remember?
-The Aarden aren’t likely to want to eat Illiya anymore, or at least not for a long time.
-Illiya might be able to live longer now.”
+The Aarden aren’t likely to want to eat Illiya for a long time.
+The Illiya might live a lot longer now.”

 Char blinked.
-“So I may live to see the babies grow to be adults, able to take care of themselves.”
+“So I may live to see the babies grow up to take care of themselves?”

 Taylor smiled.
 “Yes, I’m pretty sure that’s a possibility.”
-She wasn’t about to tell him how long Aeden would be letting Char live, above any of the other Illiya.
-Aeden had promised that Char would be able to live as long as she would – which was nearly two thousand Earth years, which still seemed impossible.
+She wasn’t about to tell him how long Aeden would let Char live, above any of the other Illiya.
+Aeden had promised that Char could live as long as she would, nearly two thousand Earth years, which still seemed impossible.
 But she couldn’t say anything to Char about any of that.
-She was the highest of the Threes, and technically the third highest ranked Xathen in the galaxy even though she was actually a hybrid… it was a lot to wrap her head around, especially as she had never met a Xathen before.
+She was the highest of the Threes, and the third highest ranked Xathen in the galaxy even though she was a hybrid… it was a lot to wrap her head around, especially as she had never knowingly met a Xathen.

 “You are lost in your thoughts again, Taylor.
-Do you worry also?”
+Are you alright?”

 Taylor blinked.
-“Um, no, I’m fine.
-But don’t worry too much, just enjoy each day as it comes, okay?”
+“Um, I’m fine.
+But try not to worry too much about the Aarden, okay?”

-“I will do that,” Char wiped his eyes.
+“I will try,” Char wiped his eyes.
 “But what about the other meat-eaters?”

-“Smudge will keep them away, nothing will want to mess with her.”
+“Smudge will keep them away.
+Nothing will want to mess with a Vaseth.”